Study says the US is ill-prepared to ensure housing for the growing number of older people - The Boston Globe

 Like renters, many older homeowners also struggle to keep a roof over their head.

-The report says that mortgage debt among older adults is rising, with the median mortgage debt for homeowners 65 to 79 shooting up over 400% from $21,000 in 1989 to $110,000 in 2022 as people increasingly need to access cash for basic needs and care.
+The report says that mortgage debt among older adults is rising, with the median mortgage debt for homeowners 65 to 79 shooting up over 400 percent from $21,000 in 1989 to $110,000 in 2022 as people increasingly need to access cash for basic needs and care.

 Many older adults also find it challenging to obtain the additional services they need as they age, with the costs of long-term care averaging over $100 a day.

 The report says the households of older people of color are far more likely to be cost burdened than older white households, especially Black and Latino households.
-Older people who live alone are also more likely to be cost burdened than married or partnered couples: 47% versus 21% of couples.
+Older people who live alone are also more likely to be cost burdened than married or partnered couples: 47 percent versus 21 percent of couples.

 Advertisement